Skip to main content

 0

-Q1 2023/24 26 responses in total.
-25 respondents reported that they were ‘very satisfied’ with the service and 1 respondent reported being ‘neither satisfied nor dissatisfied’ but left no further comment.
-1 respondent did suggest having:
+26 responses in total.
+25 respondents reported that they were ‘very satisfied’ with the service and 1 respondent reported being ‘fairly satisfied’ with the service.

 Quarter 2 2023-24